 Picture this…It’s Christmas Day.
 You’re 7 years old.
 You open the greatest present of all time.
 You’re super excited, because you received exactly what you wanted, but there are many pieces and instructions that you have to follow to get it to work for you.
 The same goes for building a new construction home!
 It’s all very exciting and you get to watch your dreams be built and the place you call home come to fruition, but there are little things that need to be in place and you can get it to work for you with some simple tips and tricks.
 Let’s break some of them down by season.

-If you have newly installed sod or hydroseed…water away!
-You can visit www.thomsenhomesllc.com/warranty/homeowner-docs/ to get our Seed and Sod Watering Instructions for thorough timeframes of when to best water, how often to water, when to trim and fertilize and more.
+▩ If you have newly installed sod or hydroseed…water away!
+To get our Seed and Sod Watering Instructions you can visit Home Owner Docs to get our Seed and Sod Watering Instructions for thorough timeframes of when to best water, how often to water, when to trim and fertilize and more.

 Summer Hints and Hacks –